forestgrape/people_interactions/conflicts/yugoslavia_breakup.md

 * [Saul](../jurisprudence/governance_and_self_determination.md#saul-2011) discusses the independence in the paper "The Normative Status of Self-Determination in International Law: A Formula for Uncertainty in the Scope and Content of the Right?" // The reference is given on the [page about self determination](../jurisprudence/governance_and_self_determination.md).

 > In former Yugoslavia, the Kosovo Albanians were the most unique group in terms of language and culture while at the same time they had fewer self determination rights than the Slovenes, the Croats or the Bosniak.
 Thus of all people in former Yugoslavia, the Kosovo Albanians had the most right to form their own state by the principle self determination.
-However the Badinter mediation commission, while it opted for disintegration of Yugoslavia into the republics, it advised to leave the republics intact i.e. the serbs in Croatia were not allowed to secede.
+However the Badinter mediation commission, while it opted for disintegration of Yugoslavia into republics, advised to leave the republics themselves intact, for example the serbs in Croatia were not allowed to secede.